MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/macos.md

     MSAppCenter.setLogLevel(.verbose)
     ```

-    Check the logs say "App Center SDK configured successfully" (in Info log level), then check if you see HTTPS request logs.
+    Make sure "App Center SDK configured successfully" appears in the logs (at **INFO** log level), then check if you see HTTPS request logs.

-5. Don't use any other library that provides Crash Reporting functionality.
+5. Don't use any other libraries that provide Crash Reporting functionality.
 You can only have one crash reporting SDK integrated in your app.
 6. Make sure your device is online and the app has internet access.

    > [!Note]